All right, hour two this Friday, Sean Hannity Show, toll-free, 800-941 Sean.

 Ouch.

-Well, I always tended to push the line a little bit And step over it now and again.
+Well, I always tended to push the line a little bit and step over it now and again.

 I mean, they were trying to hide this blanket immunity that they were gifting to Hunter Biden by not placing it in the agreement, but burying it deep in the gun diversionary document where it doesn't belong.

-And then they, you know, in a clever sleight of hand, they slide it over to the judge in court without prior notice, and they try to get uh Judge Noreca to simply sign it, hoping she wouldn't bother to examine it.
+And then they, you know, in a clever sleight of hand, they slide it over to the judge in court without prior notice.

-And fortunately, the judge is smart, she wasn't fooled.
+And fortunately, the judge is smart.

-But she had not seen the document until the morning of this here, and and it even had you know, it only left open the possibility of prosecution for any future conduct.
+And it even had, you know, it only left open the possibility of prosecution for any future conduct.

-So she and then this was breaking news on 710 W O R. This is Jeff McKinney in from the WR newsroom, and I'm here because we have what appears to be a riot of some proportion going on now in Union Square in Lower Manhattan.
+This is Jeff McKinney in from the WR newsroom, and I'm here because we have what appears to be a riot of some proportion going on now in Union Square in Lower Manhattan.

-It has to do apparently with the giveaway of something I don't understand.
+It has to do, apparently, with the giveaway of something I don't understand.

 It is called Twitch.

-I mean, there are thousands of people in Union Square, they're climbing all over cars, and uh the police are in for some rough treatment, apparently.
+They're climbing all over cars, and the police are in for some rough treatment, apparently.

 Yeah, it's quite a scene to behold over there.

-He is known online, people watch him, um, and he has he has a lot of fans.
+And he has a lot of fans.

-There are thousands of people there trying to get these consoles or more people than consoles and uh and the cops are on the scene trying to get it under control.
+And the cops are on the scene trying to get it under control.

-And no orderly lines because it is just a jumble of people climbing on taxicabs, coming climbing on police cars.
+And no orderly lines because it is just a jumble of people climbing on taxicabs, climbing on police cars.

 We've seen some video of it.

-So we have thank you, Natalie.
+So we have, thank you, Natalie.

-Uh whatever that is, you just heard from Natalie explaining it a bit, a twitch giveaway going on in Union Square Park.
+Whatever that is, you just heard from Natalie explaining it a bit.

 So if you're not in the mood for a riot this afternoon, don't go to Union Square in Lower Manhattan.

-Let's send it back to Sean Hannity.
+Let's send it back to Sean Haddie.

-I understood that there were a lot of other issues being brought up.
+Stood that there were a lot of other issues being brought up.

 Then you had the shenanigans they pulled the night before.